Oregon Court Records

 Types of Warrants in Oregon

-- Arrest Warrant: A court or magistrate can order someone to be arrested if they are suspected of committing a crime (ORS 135.280).
+- Arrest Warrant: A court or magistrate may order someone to be arrested if they are suspected of committing a crime (ORS 135.280).
 These orders are issued as arrest warrants.
 The warrant is usually issued when law enforcement presents proof or a written affidavit proving reasonable cause that the person has committed a crime.
 It authorizes the alleged offender to be apprehended, detained, and/or questioned pending a court hearing.

 - Probation Violation Warrant: These are issued when someone on probation violates the conditions of their probation.
 Usually, probation officers or law enforcement give evidence of these violations, following which the warrant is issued.
 It permits the probationer's arrest to address the infraction in court.

 - Civil Warrant: A civil warrant may be issued for various non-criminal offenses, such as disobeying a court order in a civil lawsuit.
 It is issued in a bid to enforce a civil judgment or court order.
-It gives law enforcement the go-ahead to seize or reclaim property, freeze assets and uphold court decisions in civil cases.
+It gives law enforcement the go-ahead to seize or reclaim property, freeze assets, and uphold court decisions in civil cases.

 What is a Search Warrant in Oregon?